OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 9. A developer/database developer/lead developer tells the deployment server to deploy to `test`.
 10. The deployment server deploys to `test`.
 11. Changes are verified in `test`.
 12. A developer/database developer/lead developer tells the deployment server to deploy to `staging`.
-The deployment server uses database tooling to generate the review script.
+The deployment server uses database tooling to generate the review file for the DBA to use for approval.
 13. The deployment server notifies the DBA of the deployment request to `staging`.
 They review the changes and provide feedback for fixes.
 14. DBAs approve changes to `staging`.
 15. The deployment server finishes deployment to `staging`.
-16. Changes are verified in `staging`.
+16. Changes are verified in `staging` by the developer/database developer/lead developer.
 17. A change request is submitted to the DBAs to promote a specific package in the deployment server to `production`.
 18. After hours, DBAs tell the deployment server to deploy to `production`.
-The deployment server uses database tooling to generate the review script.
+The deployment server uses database tooling to generate the review file for the DBA to review.
-19. DBAs review the script as a final sanity check.
+19. DBAs review the file as a final sanity check.
 20. The deployment server finishes deployment to `production`.
+21. The team responsible for the application verifies the changes in `production`.

 ## Tooling

 When coming up with that process, we purposely avoided tooling.
-Only after we had a draft of the process did we start looking at the tooling.
+Tooling wasn't discussed until after we had a draft of the process.
 First up was the tooling already being used:

-- Build server: TFS 2012 with some teams trying TeamCity.
+- Build server: Team City was being piloted as a replacement for TFS 2012.
-- Source control: The teams using TeamCity were using Git.
-Everyone else was using TFS.
+- Source control: Teams piloting Team City had moved to Git.
-- Database deployments: Teams had tried SSDT and RoundhousE in the past and failed.
-The team I was on had a working prototype with Redgate.
+- Database deployments: Redgate's SQL Change Automation (as it was name at the time).
 - Deployment server: None, although at the time, I thought the build server = deployment server.

 TFS 2012 was on its way out, so it didn’t make sense to continue using it.
-Redgate told us their tooling works with any build server, so we opted to leverage TeamCity for the pilot.

-Because we decided to use TeamCity, we also decided to use Git.
-In our case, our Git repo was stored in VSTS.
-This was before VSTS had build or release pipelines.
+My team was part of the group who switched over to Git and Team City.

 Redgate had flown out to help us.
-We had a prototype working.
+We had a prototype working with their tooling.
 We discussed SSDT and RoundhousE, but they failed for roughly the same reason.
 95% of the people making the database changes did so in SQL Server Management Studio, and too many people forgot to migrate those changes over to SSDT or RoundhousE.
 Our discussion, along with the process we designed, led to the following key requirements of the tooling:

 1. Can save database changes from SSMS.
 2. Automatic detection of database changes.